-Data submission requirements are specified by MN Community Measurement in our 2020 Measurement Year (MY) DDS guides.
-These guides provide detailed steps and instructions to ensure clinics submit data in a standard format.
-The most recent version of these guides can be found on MNCM's Knowledge Base by searching for "Guides" in the search bar.
+Data submission requirements are specified by MN Community Measurement in our 2021 Measurement Year (MY) DDS guides and PIPE Data File Filed Specifications.
+These documents provide detailed steps and instructions to ensure clinics submit data in a standard format.
+The most recent version of these documents can be found on MNCM's Knowledge Base in the "PIPE Resources" and "Direct Data Submission (DDS) Resources" sections.